CFenner/MMM-Netatmo/README.md

 - requires MagicMirror v2.0.0
 - a Netatmo weather station at home or at least access to a Netatmo weather station account

-To use this module with the **old module system**, use this branch: https://github.com/CFenner/MagicMirror-Netatmo-Module/tree/rel-1.0

-To use this module, just clone this repository to your __modules__ folder of your MagicMirror: `git clone https://github.com/CFenner/MagicMirror-Netatmo-Module.git netatmo`
+To use this module, just clone this repository to your __modules__ folder of your MagicMirror: `git clone https://github.com/RaymondMolenaar/MMM-Netatmo.git MMM-Netatmo`

 Now just add the module to your config.js file ([config entries](#configuration)).